What to consider before making a decision to home educate

 You will also need to consider the following as a part of planning for home education:

-- What are your child's aspirations?
-Will your home education take steps towards achieving this?
+• what are your child's aspirations?
+How will your home education take steps towards achieving this?

 You should not consider home education purely to avoid sending your child to school or to avoid exclusions or attendance fines.
-Electing to home educate will not stop these processes.
-A suitable, full time and efficient education MUST be in place to continue to home educate.
+A suitable, full time and efficient education must be in place to continue to home educate.

 Elective Home Education